 Below I outline a few scent subscription services that I have discovered, a few to which I have been subscribed, a few to which I am currently subscribed, and others which interest me.
 Some contain affiliate links.

 Get deluxe sample sizes, plus free shipping at the Mugler specialist store in the US for an entire year.
 The whole subscription is 50 USD, and it is delivered quarterly.
 If you are an Angel-only addict, you can get “Angel Room Service.”
 I had a subscription with these guys a few years back, and I have to admit that most of the stuff I got was wee trinkets and a few products I never use (like nail polish and creams).
 Overall, I wouldn’t say it was worth the price, unless you are a huge Mugler fan (I am, actually, but would have preferred to just get the perfumes).
 One thing I remember enjoying about the subscription was getting a sample set of Mugler’s Les Exceptions, which I very much enjoyed.
-They only ship to the US, at least when I used the service.
+They only ship to the US, or at least that was the case when I used the service.

 With this Chicago-based company that I plan to join, you get 3 niche, 2.25 ml vials of unique fragrances curated around a theme.
 If you purchase a full bottle of a scent from the sample selection in the same month, the subscription box price gets credited against the cost of the fragrance.
 Sadly, as I won’t be getting my scents until months later (Canadian family members will pick up in the US – when they are able – and then send to me in Japan), this won’t work for me, but that’s the way the prune wrinkles!
 The 18 USD monthly selection is beautifully packaged and what most appeals to me about this service is the brands they have available – lots of high-end niche delights that I am very much looking forward to sampling.